Axway/amplify-central/content/en/docs/manage_product_foundry/_index.md

 A product is a group of linked assets that create a business capability that has been monetized and is available for consumption.
 A product consists of:

 * A product profile that describes the product.
-Product Foundry provides:
-    * Professionally looking and aesthetically pleasing products in the Marketplace.
+    * Product Foundry provides professional looking and aesthetically pleasing products in the Marketplace.
 * A grouping of one or more assets that are similar in nature and enable a certain use case when used in conjunction or bundled together.
-Product Foundry provides:
-    * Categories, tags, and attributes to facilitate filtering, searching, and grouping of Products by different dimensions.
+    * Product Foundry provides categories, tags, and attributes to facilitate filtering, searching, and grouping of products by different dimensions.
 * Comprehensive user documentation.
-Product Foundry provides:
-    * A uniform documentation approach for all your Marketplace content.
+    * Product Foundry provides a uniform documentation approach for all your Marketplace content.
-    * Support for markdown format, which provides control over the presentation of the information without having to resort to full HTML tagging.
+    * Product Foundry provides support for markdown format, which provides control over the presentation of the information without having to resort to full HTML tagging.
-    * Easy organization of content with articles and sections.
+    * Product Foundry provides easy organization of content with articles and sections.
 * A subscription plan.
-Product Foundry provides:
-    * Plans that differentiate between subscription offerings and monetize the product.
+    * Product Foundry provides plans that differentiate between subscription offerings and monetize the product.

-To make a product available for consumption by subscribers, the product is published into the Marketplace, which is storefront into all products exposed for discovery and consumption by internal and/or external consumers.
+To make a product available for consumption by subscribers, the product is published into the Marketplace, which is the storefront into all products exposed for discovery and consumption by internal and / or external consumers.
 For additional information, see [Manage your Marketplace](/docs/manage_marketplace/).